abirhossainshaon/B12-A05-Emergency-Hotline/readme.md

 ### 6. Answer the following questions clearly:

 1. What is the difference between **getElementById, getElementsByClassName, and querySelector / querySelectorAll**?
+Ans: querySelector() returns the first matching element, whereas document. getElementById() returns the element with the specified ID

 2. How do you **create and insert a new element into the DOM**?
+Ans: DOM: Creating Elements
+1.createElement() — create a new element.
+2.setAttribute() — set any needed attributes, such as ID's or classes.
+3.createTextNode() — create any needed content.
+4.appendChild() — attach the new text node to the element.

 3. What is **Event Bubbling** and how does it work?
+Ans: Event Bubbling is a phase of event propagation in the DOM where an event starts from the target element and then moves upward step by step to its parent, grandparent, and finally the root.

 4. What is **Event Delegation** in JavaScript?
 Why is it useful?
+Ans: Event delegation is a powerful pattern in JavaScript that improves both the performance and maintainability of your code, especially when dealing with dynamic content or a large number of elements.
+By leveraging event bubbling, you can reduce the number of event listeners and streamline your code.

 5. What is the difference between **preventDefault() and stopPropagation()** methods?
+Ans: preventDefault() is used to prevent the default action that belongs to the event, such as preventing a form from submitting. event. stopPropagation() is used to stop the event from bubbling up to parent elements, preventing any parent event handlers from being executed.

 ---